PocketMaru/BasicBusinessIOS/README.md

 ```

 Build & Run
-1. Select a scheme (app target) and device/simulator.
+1. Choose a scheme and simulator/device.
 2. Build (Cmd+B) and Run (Cmd+R).

+Notes
-If you use SPM packages, Xcode will resolve them when opening the project.
-If you use CocoaPods, run `pod install` in the iOS directory (if a Podfile exists) and open the `.xcworkspace`.
+- If you add package dependencies, Xcode will prompt to resolve them.
+- If a Podfile is added in the future, use `pod install` and open the generated workspace.

 ## Project structure

-Top-level
+High level
-- .swiftformat — code formatter configuration
+- .swiftformat — code formatting rules
-- BasicBusiness-xcodeproj/ — Xcode project
+- BasicBusiness.xcodeproj — Xcode project
-- BasicBusiness-iOS/ — app source and resources
+- BasicBusiness-iOS/ — app source and feature modules

-Inside BasicBusiness-iOS (high level)
+Inside BasicBusiness-iOS
-- BasicBusinessApp.swift — App entry
+- BasicBusinessApp.swift
-- MainTabView.swift — Tab navigation
-- AppTheme.swift — App-wide theming
+- AppTheme.swift
-- Features/ — feature modules (BusinessStats, Customers, Documents, Domain, Expenses, Inventory, Materials, PricingMethod, Shared, User)
+- MainTabView.swift
+- Features/
+  - BusinessStats/
+  - Customers/
+  - Documents/
+  - Domain/
+  - Expenses/
+  - Inventory/
+  - Materials/
+  - PricingMethod/
+  - Shared/
+  - User/
-- Testing/ — test utilities and test targets (if present)
+- Testing/ — test helpers and test targets

+Feature modules are intentionally scoped: UI, ViewModel, and domain models live close together, and persistence is colocated with the authoritative model.

 ## Code style & formatting

-This repository includes a `.swiftformat` file to enforce formatting.
-To format the code locally:
+- SwiftFormat is configured in `.swiftformat`.
+Run locally:
 ```bash
 brew install swiftformat
 swiftformat .
 ```
-Consider adding SwiftLint or pre-commit hooks if you want to enforce linting rules.
+- Keep Views thin; prefer putting logic into ViewModels or domain services.
+- Write small, testable domain types and expose save/load as async functions.

 ## Testing

+- Unit and integration tests live under `BasicBusiness-iOS/Testing` (see the folder for helpers).
+- Focus tests on domain models, pricing calculations, and persistence (save/load/migration).
-Run unit/UI tests in Xcode:
+- Run tests in Xcode: Product → Test (Cmd+U).
-- Product -> Test (Cmd+U)

-Check the `BasicBusiness-iOS/Testing` folder for test helpers and test targets.
-Add or extend tests especially around domain logic and pricing calculations.

 ## Contributing

-Thank you for contributing!
-Suggested workflow:
+This project welcomes contributions that align with the codebase philosophy (modular, local‑first, clear source‑of‑truth).

+Suggested workflow
 1. Fork the repo.
-2. Create a feature branch: `git checkout -b feat/short-description`
+2. Create a descriptive branch: `git checkout -b feat/<short-description>`.
-3. Make changes, run formatting and tests locally.
+3. Implement and format code; include or update tests for domain logic and persistence.
-4. Open a pull request with a clear description of what changed and why.
+4. Open a pull request with a clear summary of changes, rationale, and any migration steps.

-When opening PRs, include:
+When contributing
-- What was changed and motivation
-- Screenshots or sample data for UI changes
+- Add or update tests for domain behavior.
-- Any migration or setup steps
+- Keep Views declarative and move side effects into ViewModels/services.
+- Document persistence schema changes and provide migration code where appropriate.

-If you'd like, I can add a CONTRIBUTING.md with PR templates and issue templates.
+If you want, I can prepare PR templates or a CONTRIBUTING.md with checklists and testing expectations.

+## Planned work / Roadmap

+Short term
+- Exportable PDF/CSV reports from BusinessStats.
+- Improved Quote → Invoice lifecycle (numbering, statuses).
+- Backup/restore UX for JSON model files.

+Medium term
+- Optional cloud sync (opt‑in, user controlled).
+- Inventory quantity tracking as an optional module.
+- More robust migrations and versioning for JSON formats.

+Long term
+- Integrations (payments, accounting exports) as optional adapters.
+- Team/role support and server-backed sync as a clearly separated opt‑in feature.

-## Troubleshooting
+## Troubleshooting & Notes

-- Build errors: ensure Xcode version and Swift toolchain match the project settings.
-Clean the build folder (Shift+Cmd+K) if needed.
+- Build issues: check your Xcode version and Swift toolchain.
+Clean build folder (Shift+Cmd+K) if necessary.
-- Missing dependencies: Check Package.swift or Podfile and run appropriate package manager commands.
-- Formatting: run `swiftformat .` to apply formatting.

-Share specific build logs and I’ll help debug.
+- Persistence debugging: JSON files live in the app sandbox — you can inspect them via the simulator’s file system or the device backup.
+- If you change domain schemas, add a migration path and tests to ensure old JSON files can be loaded safely.

 ## License

-Add a LICENSE file to declare the project license (MIT, Apache-2.0, etc.).
-I can create this for you if you choose a license.
+Choose and add an explicit license file (e.g., MIT, Apache‑2.0).
+I can add a LICENSE file for you if you tell me which license to use.

 ## Contact